The winning aspiration.

 But, this is not how most product managers behave.
 For many, getting the product delivered is their target and they dislike setting in-life performance targets against which they may be held accountable.
 It feels scary.
 After all, if you don’t tell people what you’re aiming for then you can’t be accused of missing the target!

 And, it’s not how companies typically behave.

-Many invest significantly in launching a lot of products (spreading their bets), but then under invest in making the products successful once launched.
+Many invest significantly in launching a lot of products (spreading their bets) but then under-invest in making the products successful once launched.
 If, as a product manager, you ask for significant and sustained investment in your product it will probably come at the expense of investment elsewhere.
 Depending on how much confidence your company has in your product and marketing insight, this will either be considered positively – as a ‘laser-like focus’ on key products or will be considered negatively ‘putting all our eggs in one basket’.

 That’s why you hear of General Electric’s requirement for its business divisions.
-They must by the leader or second in their market.
+They must be the leader or second in their market.
 That’s because the leader has the biggest share of profit in a market.
 And they’re prepared to invest heavily to succeed.
 If that doesn’t work, they exit the market and focus elsewhere.

 And what is meant by an aspiration?

 The aspiration is a statement about the future state you want your product to achieve.
 You might consider this the ‘vision’ for the product – it is an attractive, inspiring guiding statement of what we’re aiming to achieve.

 Having a winning aspiration is valuable because it helps keep everyone focused on what’s important.
 It will help you develop your product canvasses, business cases, roadmap, product plans and strategy.
 It will help when there’s a need to prioritize and decide how to deal with day-to-day demands for resources and change.
 And, it helps you stop doing sub-optimal things so you have the resources to focus on the activities that are most likely to deliver a high level of success.